The Samuel and Ronnie Heyman Center on Corporate Governance: History

 Other notable figures that have spoken at The Heyman Center public programs includes Mark A. Belnick, former Tyco International general counsel, Charlie Rose, Emmy award-winning journalist who interviewed hedge fund investor T. Boone Pickens on shareholder activism, and legendary investor Warren Buffett, CEO of Berkshire Hathaway.

-Professor Eric J. Pan is the director of The Heyman Center.
-He is an associate professor of law at the Benjamin N. Cardozo School of Law in New York City, where he is the director of The Samuel and Ronnie Heyman Center on Corporate Governance and an associate fellow in the international economics program of the Royal Institute of International Affairs in London.
-He specializes in corporate, securities and international law with a particular focus on international financial regulation and the operation of financial markets.
+In 2008, Professor Eric J. Pan was the director of The Heyman Center.
+He was an associate professor of law at the Benjamin N. Cardozo School of Law in New York City, where he was the director of The Samuel and Ronnie Heyman Center on Corporate Governance and an associate fellow in the international economics program of the Royal Institute of International Affairs in London.
+He specialized in corporate, securities and international law with a particular focus on international financial regulation and the operation of financial markets.